adnan179/Nestseek/README.md

 ### Seller's Role

 - **Upload Properties**: Sellers can easily upload properties for sale or rent, including detailed descriptions and images.
-- **Manage Listings**: Sellers have the ability to manage their property listings, update information, and track inquiries.
+- **Manage Listings**: Sellers can manage their property listings, update information, and track inquiries.
 - **Contact Management**: Sellers can view and respond to messages from interested buyers.

 ### Buyer's Role